adobecom/bulk-updater/bulk-update/readme.md

 ## Migration Function

-In order to create a migration, create a migration file within the a new migration folder with the name `migration.js`.
+In order to create a migration, add a migration file within the a new migration folder with the name `migration.js`.
 This file is responsible for setting up the configuration object and performing the actual migration.

 ### Structure

-The `migration.js` script should exports the `init` and `migrate` functions for use by `bulk-update.js`.
+The `migration.js` script should export the `init` and `migrate` functions for use by `bulk-update.js`.

 - `init`: The init function returns the configuration object for the migration.
 - `migrate`: The migrate function performs the actual migration.